apostrophecms/docs/docs/guide/upgrading.md

   - Module field schemas now use an object structure on the `fields` property.
 It has `add`, `remove`, and `group` subproperties to replace A2's `addFields`, `removeFields`, and `arrangeFields`.
   - `columns` (for piece manager UI columns) is structured similarly to `fields` with `add`, `remove`, and `order` subproperties.
 This replaces A2's `addColumns` property.
   - `columns` (for piece manager UI columns) is structured similarly to `fields` with `add`, and `remove` subproperties.
 This replaces A2's `addFilters` property.
-  - Many module options that were top level properties in A2 (e.g., `label`, `alias`, `sort`) are now subproperties of `options`.
+  - Many module settings that were top level properties in A2 (e.g., `label`, `alias`, `sort`) are now subproperties of `options`.
 These include all settings that are *not* covered in the [module properties overview reference](/reference/module-api/module-overview.md).
 See the [module options reference](/reference/module-api/module-options.md) for more on that.
   <!-- TODO: Update once options are all moved into individual module reference pages -->
   - The A2 `self.addHelper()` method used to add Nunjucks helper functions is replaced by the `helpers` section in module configuration.
   - The A2 `self.apiRoute()` method used to add a custom API route is replaced by the `apiRoutes` section in module configuration.